danielpmadden/FibonacciSequenceCalculator/README.md

-# FibonacciSequenceCalculator
+# Fibonacci Sequence Optimized

-Efficient Fibonacci sequence generator in Python, following best practices for performance, maintainability, and observability.
+An efficient implementation of the Fibonacci sequence in Python, designed following best practices in:
+- Performance (O(n) time, O(1) space)
+- Strong typing & validation
+- Structured logging for observability
+- Maintainability with modular design